Cool-Little-Guy-Makers/little-guy-website/README.md

 CREATE TABLE `app-db`.`little-guys`(id INT(11) PRIMARY KEY AUTO_INCREMENT, username VARCHAR(255) NOT NULL, name VARCHAR(255) NOT NULL, variant INT(1) NOT NULL);
 ```

-2. Edit config.php and replace the $hostname, $username, and $password fields to match your user account (information found under the user accounts tab in phpmyadmin).
+2. In the little-guy-website repository, edit config.php and replace the $hostname, $username, and $password fields to match your user account (information found under the user accounts tab in phpmyadmin).

 3. Put the little-guy-website repository into the htdocs folder on your machine (located in the xampp folder).